divvun/morph-test/README.md

 # morph-test
 An open-source test tool for rule-based FST moprhological analysers. `morph-test` is at the core of the morphological testing regime in the [GiellaLT](https://github.com/giellalt) infrastructure.

+# Installation

+Clone and run as shown below.

 # Usage

 ```